-In July 2015, the Company entered into a stock purchase agreement with Tricia Dempsey (the "Agile Seller"), pursuant to which the Company acquired on July 31, 2015, 100% of the outstanding stock of Agile Resources, Inc., a Georgia corporation and a provider of innovative IT staffing solutions and IT consulting services, for up to a total of approximately \$4,000,000 in consideration, subject to certain adjustments.
+In July 2015, the Company entered a stock purchase agreement with Tricia Dempsey (the "Agile Seller"), pursuant to which the Company acquired on July 31, 2015, 100% of the outstanding stock of Agile Resources, Inc., a Georgia corporation and a provider of innovative IT staffing solutions and IT consulting services, for up to a total of approximately \$4,000,000 in consideration, subject to certain adjustments.
 The purchase price consisted of \$2,500,000 in cash (subject to minimum working capital), the issuance to the Agile Seller of 120,192 shares of Company common stock and up to \$500,000 of an "earnout".

-On October 4, 2015 the Company entered into a Stock Purchase Agreement with William Daniel Dampier and Carol Lee Dampier (the "Access Sellers") pursuant to which the Company acquired on October 4, 2015, 100% of the outstanding stock of Access Data Consulting Corporation., a Colorado corporation, for a purchase price equal to approximately \$15,000,000 in consideration.
-The purchase price consisted of \$8,000,000 in cash (subject to minimum working capital), the issuance to the Access Sellers 327,869 share of Company common stock, a promissory note in the aggregate of \$3,000,000 and up to \$2,000,000 of an "earnout".
+On October 4, 2015, the Company entered a Stock Purchase Agreement with William Daniel Dampier and Carol Lee Dampier (the "Access Sellers") pursuant to which the Company acquired on October 4, 2015, 100% of the outstanding stock of Access Data Consulting Corporation., a Colorado corporation, for a purchase price equal to approximately \$16,000,000 in consideration.
+The purchase price consisted of \$8,000,000 in cash (subject to minimum working capital), the issuance to the Access Sellers 327,869 shares of Company common stock, a Promissory note in the aggregate of \$3,000,000 and up to \$2,000,000 of an "earnout".
+On April 4, 2016, the Company issued approximately 123,000 of additional shares of common stock to the Sellers of Access Data Consulting Corporation.
+This was based on market value of the stock on April 4, 2016 being approximately \$544,000 less than \$2,000,000 six month guaranteed and based on the closing stock price of \$4.44 per common share.
+The Company recognized a loss on change of contingent consideration of approximately \$44,000 for the year ended September 30, 2016.
+The Company also recognized a gain of approximately \$2,000,000 on a change in contingent consideration, as the earnout was not achieved.
+In addition, the Company increased the original purchase price by approximately \$600,000 related to a mutual tax election as described in the purchase agreement.